Yossefmohammed/apple-quality-analysis/README.md

 2. Clone this repository

-3. Open the `apple-quality-analysis.ipynb` notebook in Jupyter
+3. Open the `https://github.com/Yossefmohammed/apple-quality-analysis/blob/main/apple-quality-analysis.ipynb` notebook in Jupyter

 4. Run the cells sequentially to reproduce the analysis